openstack/neutron/doc/source/devref/contribute.rst

 Each project is recommended to support i18n.

 This section describes how to set up translation support.
-The description in this section uses the following variables.
+The description in this section uses the following variables:

 * repository : ``openstack/${REPOSITORY}`` (e.g., ``openstack/networking-foo``)
 * top level python path : ``${MODULE_NAME}`` (e.g., ``networking_foo``)